 , must have a flat frequency response curve.
 Usually these transformer circuits have a low-pass characteristic.
 DynaShape

-applies a pre-emphasis filter function to the e-stim signals that boosts the high frequency components and thus flattens the frequency response curve, as shown on the right.
+applies a pre-emphasis filter function to the e-stim signals that boosts the high frequency components, flattening the frequency response curve.

 DynaShape Frequency Response Boost

 gradually increases the output level of an e-stim device

 application over time.
 The name ramp-up function is derived from the appearance of its graph or envelope plot.